 The biggest deciding factor is the importance you place on health and fitness features.

 If you’re looking for a fitness tracker with some smart options, the Versa 3 will suit you.
-At this price point, it competes with the likes of the Samsung Galaxy Watch Active 2, the Garmin Forerunner 45 and the Apple Watch Series 3.
+At this price point, it competes with the likes of the Samsung Galaxy Watch Active 2, the Garmin Forerunner 55 and the Apple Watch Series 3.
+You could also compare Fitbit to Garmin here.

 However, if you’re in the market for a smartwatch that will help manage stress as well as your fitness, the Fitbit Sense is a far more holistic device.

-Do you have a favourite Fitbit device?
+Do you have a favorite Fitbit device?
 Drop us a comment and let us know…